Details on Rasmussen College from the EdRef college search directory of thousands of U.S. colleges.

 Rasmussen College Description

 Rasmussen College was founded in 1900.
-It is a multi-campus school with five campuses in Minnesota that serve over 1,500 students.
-Rasmussen College provides career-focused training designed to provide students with maximum job placement potential in a short amount of time.
+It is a school with five campuses in Minnesota that serve over 1,500 students.
+Rasmussen College provides career-focused training designed to provide students with maximum potential in a short amount of time.
 A Rasmussen education is technology-intensive, focused, and innovative.

 Rasmussen College offers certificate, diploma, and associate degree programs in allied health, business, child care, legal and government, and technology.
 In total, Rasmussen offers over 40 programs of study in high-demand fields.
-Individuals can complete some programs in as little as nine months, or earn an associate degree in two-years.
+Individuals can complete some programs nine months, or an associate degree in two-years.